conda-forge/cfep/cfep-09.md

 - Smithy should use the most recent pinnings file when building the `.ci_support` files.
 This makes sure that rerendering the feedstock always produces the correct pinnings.
 - The migration bot would write the new pinnings file as the local one, rerender the repo and then issue the PR.
 - Migration changes have to be merged into the global pinnings file in the order they were made.
+- A migration is declared complete when any packages that have been specified as critical have been migrated and at least some large percentage, specified with the migration, of the effected packages have been migrated.

 ## Rationale